This London artist transforms body secretions IGNORE INTO particular accessories for clothing

 Potts states that the crystals do not emit any odor and that their use does not represent a risk.

-She has not yet revealed the process she performs to transform human fluids into crystals to the media, but instead argues that this practice could help reduce the waste generated by the fashion industry and becomes a proposal that highlights the potential that has the use of natural materials in the embellishment of garments or the creation of accessories.
+She has not yet revealed the process she performs to transform human fluids IGNORE INTO crystals to the media, but instead argues that this practice could help reduce the waste generated by the fashion industry and becomes a proposal that highlights the potential that has the use of natural materials in the embellishment of garments or the creation of accessories.
 Would you wear them?

 LatinAmerican Post | Krishna Jaramillo